Historic District

 - Meticulously maintained gardens

-The Brick Kitchen & Slave Quarters
+The Brick Kitchen & Slave Quarters Jeremiah Lee Estate Visitors Center

-- Stories of enslaved workers
+- Stories of free and enslaved Black individuals

 Grand Army of the Republic Museum